elvybean/yandiya-cbm-library/README.md

 # Yandiya CBM Library

-## Current Version Version 0.1.1 | Version 0.2 in development
+## Current: Version 0.1.1 | In Development: Version 0.2

 - a python library written for Yandiya Technologies Ltd during my T Level Industry Placement.
 - currently meets 2 out of 5 of the milestones listed in the proposal